YaboiET/unitalk_bitrix24/README.md

 *   CRM Data Accuracy (including AMD updates)
 *   User Satisfaction

+Please let me know when you have updated the `README.md` file on GitHub, and we can proceed with creating the `ERROR_HANDLING.md` and `DATA_MAPPING.md` files.

-# Unitalk & Bitrix24 Integration: Requirements Documentation
+## Unitalk & Bitrix24 Integration: Requirements Documentation

 **Project Goals**